MENU

 • Fish (salmon, herring, trout, tuna, sardines, anchovies, scallops) (American Heart Association 2017; Mayo Clinic 2017; HSPH Harvard 2015)

-If you consume coconut oil, make sure it is consumed in moderation and keep the current American Heart Association guidelines for saturated fat intake in mind.
+If you consume coconut oil, ensure it is consumed in moderation and keep the current American Heart Association guidelines for saturated fat intake in mind.
 Furthermore, foods high in saturated fat, like coconut oil, should only be consumed in combination with an overall healthy eating pattern that mirrors the US Healthy Eating Pattern, the Healthy Mediterranean Style Eating Pattern, or the Healthy Vegetarian Style Eating Pattern as recommended in the 2015 Dietary Guidelines for Americans.
-Otherwise, the combination of saturated fat from coconut oil along with an unhealthy diet may have an adverse effect on heart health.
+Otherwise, the combination of saturated fat from coconut oil and an unhealthy diet may adversely affect heart health.

 References